 You said: “Better information needs to be on”

-We did: During the Local Offer refresh we uploaded a lot of new information, we are working closely with parents and carers who have told us what they want on the Local Offer which we will implement shortly.
+We did: During the Local Offer refresh we uploaded a lot of new information, we are working closely with parents and carers to find out the information they really want to find on the website.
 We also want to hear from more young people.

 You said: “The website is not multilingual / also does not provide an audio of contents”

-We did: We are looking at putting a translation tool on the site, this should be in place by the end of the year, we are also looking at having audio for a lot of the pages so that users can have the option of reading text or listening/watching a video.
+We did: We now have a translation tool on the site, we are also looking at having audio for a lot of the pages so that users can have the option of reading text or listening/watching a video.

 You said: “Not very interesting” said by a young person

-We did: We have had feedback for a ‘young peoples area’ within the Local Offer which is tailored specifically for young people in design and content; we are looking into this and hope to launch the young peoples' area before the end of the year.
+We did: We have had feedback for a ‘young peoples area’ within the Local Offer which is tailored specifically for young people in design and content; we are looking into this and plan to launch the young peoples' area later in 2024.

 You said: Parents wanted to know more about local activities available in the area for children with additional needs – especially during the six weeks holidays, and the cost.